akbarsobirjonov/Guess-Number/README.md

-# Guess-Number
+# Guess Random Number

-Guess Number.
-From this code you need to guess a number from 0 to 5.
-Good Luck!
+A simple Python game where you try to guess a randomly generated number between 0 and 5.